MasterMedo/daily-expense-manager/README_deadline.md

 5. if eur not set: eur = hrk * get_exchange_rate('HRK', 'EUR', date)

-fortunately non of the relevant information is missing (cost) for any of the entries, but if there were for such entries the mean of the column would replace the empty record.
+fortunately non of the relevant information is missing (cost) for any of the entries, but if there were such entries the mean of the column would replace the empty record.

-the data will be processed in one swoop, the goal is to iterate over the data set only once.
+the data will be processed in one swoop, the goal is to iterate over the set only once.

 ```python